TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/57 - Philemon/Philemon 1/Philemon 1.19.md

 ---

-I Paul write it with mine own hand, I will repay it: that I say not unto thee that thou owest to me even thine own self besides.
+I, Paul, write this with my own hand: I will repay it (not to mention to you that you owe to me even your own self besides).